← Hope in Source

 TabFS or BrowserFS?

-0:00 🕐Omar: It's funny.
+[0:00] Omar: It’s funny.
 You know, one thing that I thought was interesting.
-This is something that Andy said is that like, I don't have much of a use for the project, cause I'm not a big tab user.
-And I think it's funny how many people have sort of glommed onto this idea that this is about tab management.
+This is something that Andy said is that like, I don’t have much of a use for the project, cause I’m not a big tab user.
+And I think it’s funny how many people have sort of glommed onto this idea that this is about tab management.

-0:14 🕐Omar: It's like I have a hundred tabs open and I need this tool to help me manage tabs.
-When I think that's almost just a historical accident, coincidence, that the name of the project is to have a fast and that the early examples are about managing tabs because that was not my intent when I started and that's not really my long-term, I mean, it's certainly part of the system, but it is not really the things that excited me the most about it.
+[0:14] Omar: It’s like I have a hundred tabs open and I need this tool to help me manage tabs.
+When I think that’s almost just a historical accident, coincidence, that the name of the project is to have a fast and that the early examples are about managing tabs because that was not my intent when I started and that’s not really my long-term, I mean, it’s certainly part of the system, but it is not really the things that excited me the most about it.

-0:37 🕐Henry: Right.
+[0:37] Henry: Right.
 Maybe that was like the simplest example you could think of.
 People latch onto that.
 You were going from more of like the whole analogy of this is something that we use a lot, and then this other thing, FS is something that a lot of people understand and how to match those two metaphors.

-0:53 🕐Omar: And I mean, I started this like four years ago, and I had like gone through a number of different designs for it when I've had time.
+[0:53] Omar: And I mean, I started this like four years ago, and I had like gone through a number of different designs for it when I’ve had time.
 The original title was ChromeFS.
-And I wanted to replace the Chrome because I didn't want to have the trademark in the title.
-But I don't know why I didn't go with BrowserFS.
+And I wanted to replace the Chrome because I didn’t want to have the trademark in the title.
+But I don’t know why I didn’t go with BrowserFS.

-1:06 🕐Omar: But it is very much this idea of like your browser is this weird mini operating system.
+[1:06] Omar: But it is very much this idea of like your browser is this weird mini operating system.
 And then your real operating system has all these tools.
 How do we kind of bring the browser out?
 And tab, I guess, is just the most concrete thing in your browser, and so that got promoted to be the title.

-1:23 🕐Omar: Maybe part of it is also the browser extension APIs.
-If you go look at the Chrome extension API, the tab APIs are like pretty prominently placed and it's easy to understand what they do.
+[1:23] Omar: Maybe part of it is also the browser extension APIs.
+If you go look at the Chrome extension API, the tab APIs are like pretty prominently placed and it’s easy to understand what they do.
 So those were some of the first examples that I started writing.
 And so maybe that kind of accidentally dominated the presentation of the extension.

-1:40 🕐Henry: Right.
+[1:40] Henry: Right.
 And then it is a common thing for people to say they have thousands of tabs open, and there are extensions that help you with that.

-1:47 🕐Omar: Right.
-So maybe it's unintentionally a good presentation.
-I think when you have a demo like this, like there's a lot of usefulness in being kind of conservative in what the demo does, where it's like something that people recognize as something useful.
+[1:47] Omar: Right.
+So maybe it’s unintentionally a good presentation.
+I think when you have a demo like this, like there’s a lot of usefulness in being kind of conservative in what the demo does, where it’s like something that people recognize as something useful.

-2:01 🕐Omar: I was thinking about this cause I was looking out some of the comments.
-Some people were like, well, why doesn't it use SQL or why didn't you come up with some more radical concept than just turning it into files?
+[2:01] Omar: I was thinking about this cause I was looking out some of the comments.
+Some people were like, well, why doesn’t it use SQL or why didn’t you come up with some more radical concept than just turning it into files?
 Files are a limited interface.

-2:15 🕐Omar: And I honestly think that..
-I could have made it like a SQL Lite thing or whatever, but I think if I had done that, it would've gotten much less uptake, because I think fewer people know SQL.
+[2:15] Omar: And I honestly think that..
+I could have made it like a SQL Lite thing or whatever, but I think if I had done that, it would’ve gotten much less uptake, because I think fewer people know SQL.
 In some sense, the conservatism is part of why the demo is so compelling to a broader public.
 And then over time, hopefully, I can nudge people towards something a little bit more cutting edge.

-2:34 🕐Henry: Yeah.
-Even going back to our other conversations about spatial stuff, being able to see that it's in finder, I think that's a lot cooler than saying it's a SQL database.
+[2:34] Henry: Yeah.
+Even going back to our other conversations about spatial stuff, being able to see that it’s in finder, I think that’s a lot cooler than saying it’s a SQL database.

-2:44 🕐Omar: Yeah, that's a good point.
-It's like you have this very concrete, like screenshot of these icons.
-And that's like the banner of the project is just these three finder icons.
-And it's like, if I made an SQL thing..
-There is no equivalent of that for SQL where it's like, everybody recognizes what it is.
+[2:44] Omar: Yeah, that’s a good point.
+It’s like you have this very concrete, like screenshot of these icons.
+And that’s like the banner of the project is just these three finder icons.
+And it’s like, if I made an SQL thing..
+There is no equivalent of that for SQL where it’s like, everybody recognizes what it is.
 And everybody can tell, Oh, this is files.

-3:01 🕐Henry: Right.
+[3:01] Henry: Right.
 You would have to pick some like SQL visualizer or something.

-3:05 🕐Omar: Yeah.
-Maybe if it was a spreadsheet or something, then you could do that, but for SQL it's much more kind of abstract.
+[3:05] Omar: Yeah.
+Maybe if it was a spreadsheet or something, then you could do that, but for SQL it’s much more kind of abstract.
 That kind of visual detail matters a lot.
-Or like the video where I'm like going through the different files in Finder.
+Or like the video where I’m like going through the different files in Finder.

-3:18 🕐Henry: Yeah.
-That's something that people are opening up every day and they recognize it, even if you're not a programmer, right.
-I think that's cool where there are people that might not even understand FS, but then they can see the value..
-They see that that's powerful.
+[3:18] Henry: Yeah.
+That’s something that people are opening up every day and they recognize it, even if you’re not a programmer, right.
+I think that’s cool where there are people that might not even understand FS, but then they can see the value..
+They see that that’s powerful.

-3:31 🕐Omar: There were definitely people who were like, I don't know how to install this, but it looks cool.
-And I think they like understand that at some level, which certainly wouldn't be true if it was SQL.
+[3:31] Omar: There were definitely people who were like, I don’t know how to install this, but it looks cool.
+And I think they like understand that at some level, which certainly wouldn’t be true if it was SQL.

 Project Boilerplates vs. Toys

-3:40 🕐Henry: You brought up that it's a way for people to make extensions too right.
+[3:40] Henry: You brought up that it’s a way for people to make extensions too right.
 A different interface.

-3:45 🕐Omar: Yeah.
-That's one framing that I think is pretty compelling, but I don't have any good examples for it yet.
+[3:45] Omar: Yeah.
+That’s one framing that I think is pretty compelling, but I don’t have any good examples for it yet.
 Unless you count the tab things.
 If you were really masochistic about writing an extension to close all your stack overflow tabs.

-3:59 🕐Omar: It's interesting cause it's like very much a different way of thinking about programming your computer.
-And it's sort of in line with some of the Dynamicland stuff, where you just sketch something out and that's a program.
+[3:59] Omar: It’s interesting cause it’s like very much a different way of thinking about programming your computer.
+And it’s sort of in line with some of the Dynamicland stuff, where you just sketch something out and that’s a program.
 And it can like talk to all of this other stuff that you already have in your environment.
 In terms of really lightweight programming, in terms of having this space, the file system or the real world, where you have all these operations that you already know, you can just kind of reuse them now applied to new stuff.

-4:28 🕐Henry: This kind of stuff let's you have the mindset of like exploration and play, I suppose.
-It's like kind of, you don't really care.
+[4:28] Henry: This kind of stuff let’s you have the mindset of like exploration and play, I suppose.
+It’s like kind of, you don’t really care.
 Just make it happen.

 1. a lot of the difficulty of making an extension that I had in mind isn’t these Web content issues; it’s stuff like, you have to write it as these 3 separate scripts that communicate asynchronously, and you need weird manifest file, and you need to manually import your extension - tweet

-4:37 🕐Omar: Yeah.
+[4:37] Omar: Yeah.
 One like weirdly concrete way I think about this is if you want to make an extension, you have to make like four different files and you have to like put them in a folder.
 You have to make this manifest file to tell your browser what the extension is about.
 You might have to make like two or three JavaScript files.

 I think that the browsers assume that your extension is a Product and you won’t mind doing a lot of bureaucracy to distribute it because it’s amortized over the scale of your product 😕 - tweet